Methodist local preacher: Discipline, training and accreditation of local preachers today

-After some months, provided favourable reports are received at the Circuit Preachers' Meeting, they then progress to being On Trial.
-Local Preachers On Trial still work at first with an experienced preacher, but in due course they progress to leading worship on their own.
+After some months, provided favourable reports are received at the Circuit Preachers' Meeting, they then progress to being on trial.
+Local preachers on trial still work at first with an experienced preacher, but in due course they progress to leading worship on their own.
 The Preachers' Meeting continues to appoint preachers and other local officers to audit their services, make reports and offer guidance.
-The Meeting carries out an oral doctrinal examination at the beginning of training, at intermediate points, and before the final acceptance of the candidate as an accredited preacher.
-The candidate must also give an account of their Call to Preach, and are expected to have knowledge of some of the most important of the Sermons of the Rev. John Wesley.
-Final admission as a Local Preacher is referred to as being fully accredited or received onto full plan, the Circuit Plan being the schedule of preaching appointments for the circuit.
+The meeting carries out an oral doctrinal examination at the beginning of training, at intermediate points, and before the final acceptance of the candidate as an accredited preacher.
+The candidate must also give an account of their call to preach, and are expected to have knowledge of some of the most important of the Sermons of the Rev. John Wesley.
+Final admission as a local preacher is referred to as being fully accredited or received onto full plan, the Circuit Plan being the schedule of preaching appointments for the circuit.
 The decision is formally ratified by the Circuit Meeting before it is put into effect.
-A Service of Recognition is held, often within the context of a principal act of worship.
+A service of recognition is held, often within the context of a principal act of worship.

-All candidates for ordination as a presbyter in the Methodist Church in Great Britain (as well as the Methodist Church in Ireland) are required to be admitted as local preachers before they can be accepted as candidates or begin their training.
+Formerly, before changes in 2022, candidates for ordination as a presbyter in the Methodist Church in Great Britain were required to be admitted as local preachers before candidating.